Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 for index in sorted_idx:
     print([df.columns[index], model.feature_importances_[index]])

-# Plot the importances with XGboost built-in function
+# Plot the importances with XGboost built-in function as in Figure 2

 # Although the 'Day' independent variable has small score, it is the third feature in
 # the importance and has an effect on the performance of the model